Hooray for cinnamon rolls!

 - Beginning at the end farthest from you, start to roll the dough towards you by using both your hands and working slowly, taking care to keep the roll as tight and as even as possible.

 - Once it's completely rolled up, carefully lay the log down on its seam.

 - Using a sharp knife or other tool (some people use dental floss - I use my handy dandy kitchen scraper), divide the log into 12 equal pieces.
 I start in the middle, then keep halving the two halves until there are 6 equal halves on each side, totaling 12 rolls.

 - Carefully, place the sliced rolls down flat into the buttered baking dish in 4 rows of 3 rolls.
 You may need to slightly shape the rolls back into circles after slicing them.

 - Cover the baking dish again with the kitchen towels and let rise for an additional 20-30 minutes.

 - Remove the towel and bake for 15 to 18 minutes, until golden brown.

-- Remove the rolls from the oven and, while still hot, pour the icing over the rolls and spread evenly.
+Remove the rolls from the oven and, while still hot, pour the frosting over the rolls and spread evenly.